bryanwoods/autolink-js/README.md

 ### Example

-Open example/example.html in your web browser for a simple but full-featured example.
+Open example/example.html in your web browser and view the source for a simple but full-featured example of using with jQuery.

 ### Running the tests